Skip to content

 Last updated:

-The material here complements the forensic-ballistics subject's treatment of range-of-firing determination from scene evidence and cartridge analysis.
+The material here complements the forensic-ballistics subject's treatment of wound ballistics, entry-exit cavitation and range-of-firing determination from scene evidence and cartridge analysis.
 That subject covers the instrumental side: the firearm mechanism, propellant combustion, and projectile physics.
 This topic focuses on the autopsy table: what the medico-legal officer sees in the tissue, what each finding means, and how the findings translate into a court-ready medico-legal report.

 Real cases anchor every category.
-The post-mortem wound analysis in the Rajiv Gandhi assassination (1991, Sriperumbudur, Tamil Nadu) required forensic pathologists at the Government Stanley Hospital Chennai to distinguish primary contact blast wounds from secondary fragment wounds in a suicide-bomber detonation.
+The post-mortem wound analysis in the Rajiv Gandhi assassination (1991, Sriperumbudur, Tamil Nadu) required forensic pathologists at AIIMS New Delhi to distinguish primary contact blast wounds from secondary fragment wounds in a suicide-bomber detonation; the four-category classification of blast injuries is covered in a dedicated topic.
 The JFK assassination (Dallas, 1963) remains the most extensively argued wound-reconstruction case in forensic pathology literature, with the single-bullet trajectory still disputed in several journals.
-The post-mortem reports from the 26/11 Mumbai 2008 attacks, conducted at JJ Hospital Mumbai under the AIIMS protocol, required systematic entry-exit classification across 166 victims to establish firing positions.
+The post-mortem reports from the 26/11 Mumbai 2008 attacks, conducted at JJ Hospital Mumbai under the AIIMS protocol, required systematic entry-exit classification across 114 victims whose post-mortems were conducted at JJ Hospital Mumbai, out of 166 total fatalities, to establish firing positions.
+The distinction between antemortem and post-mortem injury applies equally to gunshot wounds and is examined alongside the atypical firearm wounds and post-mortem distinction topic.

 A distant-range gunshot entry wound (muzzle-to-skin greater than roughly 60 cm in most handgun calibres) presents three distinguishable zones around a central perforation.